 - Screencastomatic – Free, web-based tool that records what is on your screen, while you narrate.
 Set up your slides in PowerPoint or another tool, launch the recording tool and go.
 You’ll end up with a video of your presentation with your audio narration.

 - Knovio – Upload your slides, then narrate slide by slide.
-Free!
+Limited free plan.

 - PowerPoint also offers slide recording and narration.